decentraland/decentraland-gatsby/docs/guide/npm.md

 ## Browser support

-We support all browser included into the []`stable` list of `.browserslistrc`](../../.browserslistrc#L8).
-Any experimental feature may be consider if it's supported by all the browsers on the [`modern` list](../../.browserslistrc#L8), but it will require a fallback for the `stable` list or a graceful handle for browsers that didn't support it.
+We support all browser included into the [`production` list of `.browserslistrc`](../../.browserslistrc#L1).
+Any experimental feature may be consider if it's supported by all the browsers on the [`modern` list](../../.browserslistrc#L18), but it will require a fallback for the `production` list or a graceful handle for browsers that didn't support it.

 ## Node support